-- Providers must lodge claims for Reimbursement within 30 days of obtaining the required certification/accreditation.
+- Providers must upload and retain sufficient Documentary Evidence as outlined in this Guideline.
+See the section on Documentary Evidence Requirements for further information. - Providers must lodge claims for Reimbursement within 30 days of obtaining the required certification/accreditation.
 There are 2 claim types to select as follows: - Capacity Building Fund ISO 9001/NSDS Certification - Capacity Building Fund RFFR Accreditation.